terasky-int/VendorUpdater_Bot/docs/PRD.md

 - [x] **Multi-Modal Storage**: Successful dual storage in ChromaDB (16+ documents) and Neo4j (with relationships)
 - [ ] **User Satisfaction**: Positive feedback on search quality and result relevance

-## 8. Testing Requirements
+## 9. Testing Requirements

 ### 8.1 Additional Tests Needed
-- [ ] **Confidence Level Validation**:
+- [x] **Confidence Level Validation**:
-  - [ ] Test that relationship confidence levels are correctly assigned
+  - [x] Test that relationship confidence levels are correctly assigned
-  - [ ] Verify that high/medium/low confidence relationships are properly distinguished
+  - [x] Verify that high/medium/low confidence relationships are properly distinguished
-- [ ] **Graph-Enhanced Ranking**:
+- [x] **Graph-Enhanced Ranking**:
-  - [ ] Test that search results are properly re-ranked based on graph relationships
+  - [x] Test that search results are properly re-ranked based on graph relationships
-  - [ ] Compare ranking with and without graph enhancement
+  - [x] Compare ranking with and without graph enhancement
 - [ ] **Fallback Mechanism**:
   - [ ] Test the fallback to graph search when vector search returns no results
   - [ ] Verify that the system gracefully handles empty results